 As Eva starts building up a plan to change that negative state, she doesn’t waste time asking for more details yet, but by asking about potential obstacles.
 “Did you file a police report?”
 The AI has the domain knowledge to understand that without a police report, the device couldn’t be reported to the phone’s insurance provider as stolen.

-The customer says no, leaves the conversation and files a report.
+The customer says no, leaves the conversation, and files a report.
 When he logs back into the help session with a police incident number, Eva returns with the original conversation plan, loaded up with preconditions.
-This avoids a frustration typical of larger call centers, where a customer will not likely get the same CSR twice.
+This avoids the frustration typical of larger call centers, where a customer will not likely get the same CSR twice.